openfoodfacts/openfoodfacts-query/README.md

 docker-compose up -d --build
 ```

+## Adding new tags

+Support for new tags can be done by simply adding a further entity definition in the product-tags.ts file.

+The tag won't be picked up for queries until a full import is done (when it will be added to the loaded_tag table).

 # Deployment vs Development

 The main docker-compose.yml creates the openfoodfacts-query service and associated Postres database and expects MongoDB to already exist.